 Stealth, originally founded by John Godfrey, went through several evolutions of ownership, then went out of business in 2008.
 When John Godfrey owned and operated it, Stealth was a good running company.
 That has been quite awhile ago.
 Regardless of era, most of the cars built by Stealth were quality, competitive race cars.
 Stealth made good dirt cars, good combo cars and their clones of the Beast pavement cars were good too.
 John Godfrey’s new chassis company, Spike Chassis, makes placement parts for Stealth cars.

-Stealth built a “tweener” Focus Midget chassis for our team in the 2005-2006 era … which was the Combo cage (tall) with a pavement chassis style kicked up rear frame rails, pavement suspension pick up points and an integral anti roll bar that connected to the trailing arms.
+Stealth built a “tweener” Focus Midget chassis in the 2005-2006 era … which was the Combo cage (tall) with a pavement chassis style kicked up rear frame rails, pavement suspension pick up points and an integral anti roll bar that connected to the trailing arms.
 They sold these cars to other customers too.
 We still have one of these chassis used, but don’t race it.
 They were better than a combo car on pavement (all things being equal) when there was no weight difference.
 Today these chassis are at a slight disadvantage since they have to run 40# heavier … just like true pavement chassis cars do.

 Buying a Used Race Car